 Establish precise XDR implementation objectives, timelines, and targets.
 Create a thorough strategy that takes the company’s risk appetite and safety record into account.
 Prioritized use cases, a sequential execution plan, tool integration, and skill gap filling should all be included in this approach.

 To evaluate the success of the XDR implementation, develop quantifiable KPIs.
-These KPIs are able to track metrics such as the mean time to detect (MTTD) and mean time to respond (MTTR) for safety events, the decline in false positives, and the improvement in threat coverage.
-Assess and keep track of these metrics frequently in order to assess progress and make necessary adjustments.
+These KPIs can track metrics such as the mean time to detect (MTTD) and mean time to respond (MTTR) for safety events, the decline in false positives, and the improvement in threat coverage.
+Assess and keep track of these metrics frequently to assess progress and make necessary adjustments.

 Encourage collaboration throughout IT, processes, security teams, and other relevant stakeholders.
 Promote open channels of communication, share knowledge and ideas, and have regular meetings to ensure that everyone is dedicated to the success of the XDR implementation and that goals are being met.